Glover-Archbold Park

-Glover Archbold Park is a 183-acre, frequently-used, quasi-natural, stream-valley park in Northwest, Washington, D.C., on the western edge of Georgetown University and the Burleith-Hillandale, Glover Park, McLean Gardens, and Westchester neighborhoods.
-The park includes a historical Victory Garden adjacent to W Street, N.W as well as Foundry Branch from Van Ness Street, to Canal Road, along the Potomac River.
+Glover Archbold Park is a 183-acre quasi-natural, stream-valley park in Northwest Washington, D.C., on the western edge of Georgetown University and adjacent to the Burleith-Hillandale, Glover Park, McLean Gardens, and Westchester neighborhoods.
+One of the "finger parks" of Rock Creek Park, the Glover-Archbold Park is administered by the National Park Service (NPS).

+The park includes a historical Victory Garden on W Street NW.

+The park includes the portion of Foundry Branch from Van Ness Street to Canal Road along the Potomac River.
 Several temporary streams, some originating from springs, flow into Foundry Branch.

-One of the "finger parks" of Rock Creek Park, the Glover-Archbold Park is administered by the National Park Service (NPS).
-The removal of anything from the natural areas of the park is prohibited.
-In addition, to aid in preservation, the NPS prohibits off-leash dogs, bicycles, and motorized vehicles in the park.
-Dog walkers, hikers, and joggers often visit the park.
-Nature, Gardens, and Georgetown (2006) includes a chapter on the park.
+The NPS prohibits off-leash dogs, bicycles, and motorized vehicles in the park.

 History

+The land that is today Glover Archbold Park included a portion of the right-of-way of the Washington and Great Falls Electric Railway Company, which began operating streetcar service from Georgetown along the north bank of the Potomac River in 1895.
+The streetcar line crossed Foundry Branch and its valley on Foundry Branch Trestle Bridge, a 280-foot steel Pratt truss bridge.
+The last streetcar crossed the trestle in 1960.
+The trestle was acquired in 1997 by the WMATA transit agency, whose efforts to obtain permission to demolish it have so far been thwarted by preservationists.

 Glover Archbold Park is named after Charles Carroll Glover and Anne Mills Archbold, who donated its land in 1924.
 The Glover family's pronunciation of its name is "glove' er."
-The National Park Service currently does not hyphenate "Glover Archbold Park."
+The National Park Service does not hyphenate "Glover Archbold Park."
 Some people erroneously call the park Glover Archibald Park.

-In 1947, Senator Carl Hayden proposed to build a four-lane divided highway called Arizona Avenue through the Glover Archbold Park, from Canal Road in Georgetown to Wisconsin Avenue in Friendship Heights.
+In 1947, Senator Carl Hayden proposed to build a four-lane divided highway called Arizona Avenue through the park from Canal Road in Georgetown to Wisconsin Avenue in Friendship Heights.
 Hayden's proposed highway was not built; the path is now the Glover Archbold Trail and the Massachusetts-39th Trail.
 Weaver Street and Weaver Place were renamed Arizona Avenue in 1954 after a suggestion by the American University Park Citizens' Association.
 In 1963, the conservationist and writer Rachel Carson, accompanied by several members of the Audubon Naturalist Society, visited Glover Archbold Park.
 Georgetown University students have been studying and learning from the park since at least 1975.